pjobson/onion_omega2p_experiments/docs/git_setup.md

 ## Setting Up Git

-In the previous section you should have generated your ssh key...
+In the **SSH (After Wifi Setup)** section you should have generated your ssh key.
 If you have not go back and do it.

 ### SSH Key